 Resumespice looks impressive.
-They have these great statements on the website that would invite anyone to order there.
-To be more, they have plenty of excellent resumespice reviews published on the homepage that confirm it all.
-Strangely enough, these don’t at all correspond to the resume spice reviews we found outside the Resumespice website.
+They have these fantastic messages on their website that would encourage anyone to place an order there.
+Furthermore, they have a number of outstanding resumespice reviews posted on their webpage that affirm all.
+Surprisingly, these do not correlate to the resume spice reviews we find outside of the Resumespice website.

 Unfortunately, this was the point where we realized that the company uses faked information as part of their marketing.
 Their reputation is not at all as it seems and our experience with the company only proved it.
 Keep reading.

-Resume Spice was impressive in this part of our research.
+In this aspect of our resumespice.com review, Resume Spice stood out.
 Their service list is gigantic, but not well presented on the website.
 We had some troubles with this because the pricing page only shows resume services.
 But, if you look at their services page, you’ll find that they have many other services.
 In fact, we couldn’t think of anything else that is job application-related that wasn’t in this list.

 Unfortunately, what they lack are any packages.
 You can order all the items but individually, which gives you no access to a reduced price or any special offer.
 This makes this service really pricey for those who need more than just one item, and most job seekers usually do.

-Prices at Resumespice are determined based on many factors.
-Of course, the first is the type of service, followed by the level of experience of the candidate.
+Resumespice’s prices are dictated by a variety of variables.
+Of course, the first consideration is the type of service, followed by the candidate’s level of experience.
 Then, there’s no option to choose the delivery deadline.
 In fact, they decided to omit such information from the website, which means that you cannot be certain when you’ll receive your order.
 In our case, we waited five days to get a resume and a cover letter.